Living in Phuket

 There are a number of visa options available to people wanting to live in Thailand.
 We will give a brief description of the most common visa situations used by ex-pats.
 You can find more visa information at Thailand Ministry of Foreign Affairs.
 If you do not want to do the research yourself, then there are plenty of lawyers in Phuket offering visa services.
 Another good source of information is the Thai Visa Forum in their 'visas, residency and work permits' section.
 Make sure you search through their previous threads for the answer to your query before you start a new thread.

 Thailand's visa rules initially seem confusing to newcomers and many give up before they even start.
-Once you understand the visa rules, you will see they are not that complicated and they are fairly generous.
+Once you understand the visa rules, you will see they are not as complicated as they first appear.
+There is usually a way for most people to stay in Thailand although it may require some financial backing.
 It is certainly a lot more difficult for Thais to get visas to western countries.
 We hope we can give you a brief description of the visa rules without making them sound too confusing.

 Visa Runs